Say-Hello2y/Say-Hello2y.github.io/_posts/2022-08-18-transformer.md

 Unlike batch normalization, Layer Normalization directly estimates the normalization statistics from the summed inputs to the neurons within a hidden layer so the normalization does not introduce any new dependencies between training cases.
 It works well for RNNs and improves both the training time and the generalization performance of several existing RNN models.
 More recently, it has been used with Transformer models.

 We compute the layer normalization statistics over all the hidden units in the same layer as follows:

 $$
 \mu^{l} = \frac{1}{H}\sum^{H}_{i=1}a_{i}^{l}
 $$

 $$
 \sigma^{l} = \sqrt{\frac{1}{H}\sum^{H}_{i=1}\left(a_{i}^{l}-\mu^{l}\right)^{2}}
 $$

+where $$
+H
-where $H$ denotes the number of hidden units in a layer.
-Under layer normalization, all the hidden units in a layer share the same normalization terms $\mu$ and $\theta$, but different training cases have different normalization terms.
+$$ denotes the number of hidden units in a layer.
+Under layer normalization, all the hidden units in a layer share the same normalization terms $$
+\mu
+$$ and $$
+\theta
+$$, but different training cases have different normalization terms.
 Unlike batch normalization, layer normalization does not impose any constraint on the size of the mini-batch and it can be used in the pure online regime with batch size 1.
 You can think layer normalization is aimed at each layer's output instead of batch data itself.

 Here is the code of layer normalization.
 As for the residual connection, it can be easily implemented through the nn. forward, so I don't put an independent code on it.